 Gambling Addiction is a progressive disorder causing disruptions in every area of a person’s life – psychological, physical, social, and vocational.

-Gambling addiction is a progressive disorder in which an individual presents a persistent, maladaptive pattern of gambling related behavior that disrupts personal, family, or vocational pursuits.
+An individual who is suffering from Gambling Disorder presents a persistent, maladaptive pattern of gambling related behavior that disrupts personal, family, or vocational pursuits.
 It is defined as any time a person wagers something of value on an event with an uncertain outcome.

 Gambling can be considered an addiction when a person continues to participate in their betting activities even when they are facing consequences in their life.
 It was first recognized as a diagnosis by the American Psychiatric Association in 1980 in their publication of the Diagnostic & Statistical Manual of Mental Disorders.